course-details-portlet

 An examinee who successfully completes MUSV1105 will have basic knowledge about

-• how music can be used to improve health and wellbeing.
+• How music therapy can be used to promote health and wellbeing for people with different social and health challenges.

 Skills: